kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 Note that you can only use the resolver in `credentials.yml` and not in catalog or parameter files.
 This is because we do not encourage the usage of environment variables for anything other than credentials.
 ```

-### How to change the merging strategy used by `OmegaConfigLoader`
+### How to change the merge strategy used by `OmegaConfigLoader`
-By default, the `OmegaConfigLoader` merges configuration [in different environments](configuration_basics.md#configuration-environments) in a destructive way.
-This means that whatever configuration resides in your overriding environment (`local` by default) will take precedence when the same top-level key is present in the base and overriding environment.
+By default, `OmegaConfigLoader` merges configuration [in different environments](configuration_basics.md#configuration-environments) in a destructive way.
+This means that whatever configuration resides in your overriding environment (`local` by default) takes precedence when the same top-level key is present in the base and overriding environment.
+Any configuration for that key **besides that given in the overriding environment** is discarded.
-You can change the merging strategy for each configuration type in your project's `src/<package_name>/settings.py`.
+You can change the merge strategy for each configuration type in your project's `src/<package_name>/settings.py`.
 The accepted merging strategies are `soft` and `destructive`.

 ```python
 from kedro.config import OmegaConfigLoader